 The Federal Supplemental Education Opportunity Grant (FSEOG): available to students who are Pell-eligible.
 Grants range from $100 to $4,000 annually.
 Funds are limited and based on unmet need.
 For more information, visit Federal Student Aid.

-We also encourage prospective applicants to apply for privately funded scholarships during the junior and/or senior year of high school.
+We strongly encourage prospective applicants to apply for privately funded scholarships during the junior and/or senior year of high school.
 High school guidance counselors can provide information regarding application procedures.
 Many fraternal, industrial, community, and religious organizations sponsor scholarship and/or loan programs which should be investigated through the particular institution.

 Here are some Web sites that you may find helpful when searching for private scholarships.
 Remember, you should never have to pay a fee to apply for a scholarship!